nm156/CNCInfusion/README.txt

 CNCInfusion has only been tested with this Grbl version (and only with a 'scope), although I suspect it should work on any version if status updates remain disabled.

+NEW FEATUERES:

+Hardware (DTR) Reset in Settings
+Software Reset (0x18) on main form

 INCOMPLETE FEATURES:

 Status reporting - GRbl is undergoing heavy development in this area.
 What is